 DO NOT RELY SOLELY ON THE FUEL LEVEL DISPLAYED ON THE CGR TO DETERMINE THE FUEL LEVELS IN THE AIRCRAFT.
-The use of the CGR does not eliminate or reduce the necessity for the pilot to use good flight planning, preflight and in-flight techniques for managing fuel.
+The use of the CGR does not eliminate or reduce the necessity for the pilot to use good flight planning, preflight and inflight techniques for managing fuel.
 It is important the pilot adopt the practices listed below.
 If you are not familiar with these techniques, contact the FAA to acquire proper training.

-- 1. A copy of the Operating Manual must be in the aircraft at all times. - 2.
-Flight Planning Always calculate the fuel requirement for each leg of a flight, including any alternate plans for bad weather.
+1. A copy of the Operating Manual must be in the aircraft at all times.

+2. Flight Planning - Always calculate the fuel requirement for each leg of a flight, including any alternate plans for bad weather.
 Keep this information available in the aircraft during the flight.
 Keep a chart of the published fuel flows for various flight/engine conditions in the aircraft.
 Keep a chart of the measured fuel flows for various flights in the aircraft.
 Measured fuel flows can be considerably different from published figures.
-This usually is due to old, inaccurate engine instruments. - 3.
-Preflight Do not rely on the CGR to determine the fuel level in the fuel tanks.
-The pilot must visually check/measure the fuel levels in the tanks before every takeoff.
-Crosscheck the measured fuel levels with the displayed levels on the CGR.
-Also, crosscheck these levels with the fuel requirements for the flight listed in your flight plan. - 4.
-In Flight Make the CGR part of your normal instrument scan.
-Crosscheck the fuel levels displayed on the CGR with your flight plan at each leg of the flight or every 30 minutes (whichever happens first).
-If there is a discrepancy, land the aircraft at the nearest airport and verify the fuel levels.
-Discrepancies should be taken seriously.
+This usually is due to old, inaccurate engine instruments.